 - Blood and urine tests

 - Chest x-ray

 - Fluids through a vein (IV)

-- Medicine called an antidote to reverse the effects of the poison
+- Medicines to treat symptoms, including an antidote to reverse the effects of the poison

 How well you do depends on the amount of poison swallowed and how quickly treatment is received.
 The faster you get medical help, the better the chance for recovery.